How to look after your Jewellery

 2. Keeping your jewellery safe and clean

 All jewellery can tarnish with time.
-To prevent this there are a few things you can do.
-Firstly, as above, store it correctly.
-Try and keep precious jewellery separate, out of direct sunlight and away from dramatic temperature changes.
+Especially sterling silver.
+To prevent this, there are a few things you can do.
+Firstly, as mentioned in point 1 above, store it correctly.
+Always try and keep precious jewellery separate.
+Different precious jewellery is best kept apart as some jewellery is made of softer metal than others, and some gemstones are more delicate than others.
+Always keep all your jewellery out of direct sunlight and away from dramatic temperature changes.
+Never store your jewellery in a bathroom, or with perfumes.

 3. Cleaning your jewellery

 If your jewellery is particularly dirty, then you can use mild soapy water, with a soft, clean toothbrush.
-But please make sure you dry thoroughly before storing.
+But please make sure you dry your jewellery thoroughly before storing it again.
 If you feel your jewellery has started to lose its shine, you can use a jewellers cloth to gently polish, but don’t over use them.
+If you are in any doubt about the type of gem, or metal you have, then pop into a jewellers and they can clean your jewellery professionally.

 4. Enjoy wearing your jewellery!